ABOUT THE RACE

 • Be considerate of all other visitors and tourists on the route and do not restrict them in any way.

 • Do not violate the regulations and rules of the nature reservations, do not enter private lands and buildings without prior agreement.
-In some parts of the Nature reservations there is a ban on cycling and therefore you have to push the bike if you decide to ride through there.

 • And of course, there is an even stricter ban on throwing away or burying waste, everything needs to be thrown away in the places designated for it, usually it is a dustbin.